MichaelDBA/pg_check/README.md

 <br/>
 `-0 2440`   --> idle connections more than 2 days
 <br/>
-`-c 48`   --> number of CPUs serving this PG instance
+`-c 48`   --> number of CPUs serving this PG instance (not necessary if db is on localhost)
 <br/>
 `-e PROD` --> User Context for PG instances that shows up in email subject line